 You don’t need to buy everything at once.
 Maybe your tent works great on your handlebars, but your dry sack “seat bag” isn’t big enough for a longer trip.
-Every rider and bike setup is different, but this is the order I bought my bikepacking bags in and would recommend:
+Every rider and bike setup is different, but this is the order I would recommend buying in based on value:

 - Feed bags or top-tube bag for snacks and odds and ends.
 Relatively cheap and super convenient.

 - Frame bag: instant way to add a lot of storage space to your bike in a really balanced location, great for heavy things like water and tools.

 - Seat bag: holds much more than the dry sack DIY hack.
 Here’s a complete list of seat bags under $100.